ai-building-blocks/process-files-service/README.md

-# S3 Document Processor
+# S3 Document Processor for RAG Pipelines

-Automatically processes documents from S3/MinIO buckets and converts them to markdown format.
-This service provides a robust API for managing document processing with real-time status tracking.
+A specialized document processing service that prepares content for RAG (Retrieval-Augmented Generation) pipelines by converting various document formats into markdown.
+This service acts as the initial transformation layer, preparing documents for subsequent processing steps such as vector embedding, graph database insertion, or other LLM-oriented storage solutions.

+Following The Great Unlearning principles, this service embraces AI-first development patterns with self-contained modules, clear natural language documentation, and context-first design.
+The implementation prioritizes clarity and maintainability in an AI-assisted development workflow.

 ## Features

-- 🚀 Automatic document processing from S3/MinIO
+- 🚀 Automated document processing from S3/MinIO sources
-- 📝 Markdown conversion with status tracking
+- 📝 Intelligent markdown conversion optimized for RAG pipelines
-- 🔄 Real-time processing status updates
+- 🔄 Real-time processing status tracking
 - 🌐 RESTful API with OpenAPI documentation
 - 🐳 Docker support with multi-container setup
-- 📊 File listing and status monitoring
+- 📊 Comprehensive file monitoring and status reporting
-- ⚡ Async processing for better performance
+- ⚡ Asynchronous processing for high throughput
+- 🔗 Designed for integration with downstream RAG components
+- 🧠 AI-first architecture following The Great Unlearning principles

 ## Quick Start with Docker